 Cryocycle is recommended in the following cases:

-- after failed IVF attempt;
+- after an unsuccessful IVF attempt;